SkylineCommunications/dataminer-docs/connector-help/connector_help/Ericsson_MFCP.md

 ## How to Use

-This driver is capable of fully monitoring the Ericsson MediaFirst Content Processing platform, including alarms and servers.
-The driver uses a REST Web API to send and receive data to and from the system, using the JSON or XML formats.
+This connector is capable of fully monitoring the Ericsson MediaFirst Content Processing platform, including alarms and servers.
+The connector uses a REST Web API to send and receive data to and from the system, using the JSON or XML formats.

-Below you can find more detailed information about specific pages of the driver.
+Below you can find more detailed information about specific pages of the connector.

 ### Servers